 Drafting Your Brand

 Our local fashion forward apparel shop is ready to start developing brand.
-As I mentioned in the previous article these tactics are not necessarily industry standard and while proven to work for clients, may not fit with everyone.
+Before we begin, please note that these tactics are not necessarily industry standard and—while proven to work for clients—may not fit with everyone.
 There, my disclaimer.
-Now, to start let's review our demographic;
+Now, to start let's review our demographic:

 - Professional or Independently Secure